 The cancer treatments he received caused serious long-term side effects in Derek.
 His vision, speech and mobility were impaired, and he required a one-to-one aide when he returned to school.
 Derek also suffered cognitive impairment and struggled with learning issues.
 Although the treatments compromised Derek’s ability to learn, they never managed to break his spirit or his love of learning.
 Derek never did learn to read, but he loved school and loved being with his friends.
 When he returned to St. Bede Elementary School in Calgary, the entire school community celebrated with him by hosting a special Hat Day in his honour to make him feel comfortable with his hair loss.

 With his bright blue eyes, cheerful personality and lively sense of humour, Derek made a lasting impression on everyone he met.
 To this day, St. Bede still awards the WISAGRA Awards in his memory.
 Derek’s mother Christine McIver, founder and CEO of Kids Cancer Care, still attends this special awards day at St. Bede’s every June.

-The Kids Cancer Care Derek Wandzura Memorial Scholarship recognizes similar qualities in young people who have overcome adversity because of childhood cancer.
+The Kids Cancer Care Derek Wandzura Memorial Scholarship, presented by Enmax, recognizes similar qualities in young people who have overcome adversity because of childhood cancer.
 As the namesake of the scholarship, Derek’s spirit lives on in the countless young people who live their dreams, thrive and do great things with the help of a scholarship in his name.